Suzanne Ciani: Early life

 Ciani studied for a master's degree in composition at University of California, Berkeley, from 1968 to 1970.
 In her first year, she met synthesizer inventor and pioneer Don Buchla through her boyfriend at the time, and became highly influenced by his analog modular synthesizer, the Buchla, then a competitor of the Moog synthesizer by Bob Moog.
 Ciani became a devotee, working for Buchla.
 "I call Don the Leonardo DaVinci of instrument design."
 She spent time with a Buchla synthesizer in a rented studio at the tape music center at Mills College in Oakland, paying $5 for each visit.
 She took a summer course in computer music at Stanford University where she was taught by Max Mathews, John Chowning, and Leland Smith at the Artificial Intelligence Lab.

 After graduating from Berkeley, Ciani took up work at Buchla and Associates to earn enough money for a Buchla synthesizer of her own, the Buchla 200.
 There she "Sat and soldered joints and drilled holes for three dollars an hour.
 When the synthesizers were finished, tested and shipped off, I felt as though I were losing children".
 In a 2019 interview with Michelle Macklem for a feature about her in the KCRW podcast series Lost Notes, Ciani recounted that she and several other employees were keen to learn more about using the synthesizer, so she approached Don Buchla and asked if he would conduct tutorial sessions for them.
 Buchla initially agreed, but at the end of the first class he took Ciani aside and declared "We've decided that we don't want women in the class," to which the horrified Ciani retorted, "But I'm the only woman in the class!"

 Her first paid job in composing was in 1969, producing for 10 Macy's Christmas advertisements.
 Around this time she worked on sound installations at galleries, exhibitions, and dance performances, composed at San Francisco Tape Music Center, which was housed at Mills College, composed for films, and recorded experimental pieces in her garage studio.
 Ciani also started a furniture company but ceased after six months as the result of two "unsaleable" designs, theft, fire, and vandalism.
 She realized that she was not doing what she liked and decided to make her living at music.
-She first recorded an album marrying classical and electronic experimentation in 1969, "Flower of Evil," though it would not see the light of day until 2019.
-Her first earliest release, in 1970, was the album Voices of Packaged Souls (1970), a collaboration with sculptor Harold Paris, put together using music concrète techniques at radio station KPFA in Berkeley during the night shift.
-The album had an initial release of 50 copies.
+She first recorded an album marrying classical and electronic experimentation in 1969, "Flower of Evil," but it was shelved until 2019.
+Her first release, in 1970, was the album Voices of Packaged Souls (1970), a collaboration with sculptor Harold Paris, put together using musique concrète techniques at radio station KPFA in Berkeley during the night shift.
+Fifty copies were pressed, initially.